vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Ķg-Veda, 1.
 25.8 Veda māso dhỉtavrato dvādaśa prajāvataḥ

 vedāya upajāyate.
-Translation : Dhrtavrata ( Paruņa ) knows the twelve months : (and) the animals created during that period; (and) he knows (the intercalary month) which is created (near the twelve months).
+Translation : Dhrtavrata ( Paruṇa ) knows the twelve months : (and) the animals created during that period; (and) he knows (the intercalary month) which is created (near the twelve months).

 This passage makes it clear that the calendar was luni-solar.
 But how was the adjustment made ?